jdittrich/userNeedResearchBook/text/dataAnalysis.md

 Aim for 3 to 10 pieces of data per theme.
 While it is temporarily OK to have very small groups, at the end each theme should be derived from several data points and not on a single utterance.
-On the other hand, if a theme encompasses more than 10 utterances or observations, consider if it makes sense to split the group in “sub-themes”.
+In contrast, if a theme encompasses more than 10 utterances or observations, consider if it makes sense to split the group in “sub-themes”.